holladayian/holladayian/README.md

 **Reacting to new tech**

 Up until this point of the story, I had been writing code in what is referred to as "Vanilla JavaScript".
 Little did I know there was a faster, more powerful way for frontend devs to write programs.
 This is when I learned about JSX (what my class affectionately renamed "JSexy") and React.
 Oh React, what a beautiful technology.
 Everything is so well organized.
 Everything is so scalable.
 This is the framework (library?) which I have decided to start my career on.

-Which brings us to now...
+**The next iteration**

+At this point, I have graduated from Turing and am now out in the world as a free agent of technology, but my education doesn't end there (spoilers, it doesn't end anywhere).
+Now I spend my time picking up new technologies, such as TypeScript and Angular.
+I continue to practice and perfect my trade through coding challenges, online courses, and meetups.
+Who knows how much I'll know tomorrow?

 <br/><br/>